Proxy Methods

 You can call proxy().fetch() and use the response directly -- the platform handles caching for you.
 There is no need to build your own caching layer using the store or other mechanisms.

 About CORS: TelemetryOS applications run in browser contexts where Cross-Origin Resource Sharing (CORS) policies apply.
 The Proxy API solves CORS limitations by routing requests through the TelemetryOS platform.
-For complete CORS information, see Understanding CORS.
+For complete CORS information, see CORS.

 Importing